syncfusion-content/xamarin-docs/Xamarin/DateTime-Range-Navigator/rangenavigator.md

 **Method 2: Adding SfDateTimeRangeNavigator reference from toolbox**

-Syncfusion also provides Xamarin Toolbox.
+Syncfusion® also provides Xamarin Toolbox.
 Using this toolbox, you can drag the SfDateTimeRangeNavigator control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

 **Method 3: Adding SfDateTimeRangeNavigator assemblies manually from the installed location**